The subject is huge and complex.

 WHAT JUST HAPPENED!

 Popular medical opinion is that when women enter this transition they are facing a disease of ‘oestrogen insufficiency’ resulting in ovarian failure.
-Hence the slightest sniff of symptoms and it is assumed that you should rush out and start taking oestrogen therapy or HRT, but the truth is oestrogen doesn’t decrease appreciably until after a woman’s last period.
+But oestrogen doesn’t decrease appreciably until after a woman’s last period.

 Progesterone deficiency is a complex of stress disorders which include excess iron (only supplement with iron under strict advice, don’t assume tiredness is low iron), high cortisol (stress hormone) and low thyroid.